-An active holiday in Kenya
+An Active Holiday in Kenya

-The two most popular activities in Kenya are safaris and beach holidays.
-Since the former generally involves long hours being driven through the bush in search of animals, and the latter is all about chilling out and doing as little as possible, neither is inherently well suited to active travelers on safari.
+Safaris and beach holidays are the two most popular activities for an active holiday in Kenya.
+Since the safaris in Kenya generally involve long hours being driven through the bush in search of animals, and the beaches are all about chilling out and doing as little as possible, neither is inherently well suited to active travelers on safari.

-Of Kenya’s main beach resorts, the best suited to active travellers is Watamu.
-Here you can take long walks in the coastal forests of Arabuko-Sokoke, explore the mysterious ruined city of Gedi, and spend long hours snorkelling offshore in lovely Turtle Bay.
+Of Kenya’s leading beach resorts, the best suited to active travelers is Watamu.
+Here you can take long walks in the coastal forests of Arabuko-Sokoke, explore the mysterious ruined city of Gedi, and spend long hours snorkeling offshore in lovely Turtle Bay.

 When it comes to active safaris in Kenya, the private concessions of Northern Laikipia are also well-suited to active travelers since guided walks take precedence over game drives.

 Another excellent destination for active travelers is Mount Kenya, whose thrilling landscapes make it the country’s premier hiking destination.

 Bring suitable footwear and a few pairs of thick socks if you plan on walking a lot.
 A walking stick can be useful in hilly areas or trails with loose rocks underfoot.
 Binoculars will significantly enhance bird and other wildlife sightings on the trail.